Colectica/cogs/docs/source/technical-guide/command-line/publish-owl.rst

 Introduction
 ----------------------
-Generate a schema in owl/rdf format.
-Where all Item type and Composite type are define as class and their property as object properties or datatype properties.
+Generate a schema in owl/rdf format where all `Item types <../../../modeler-guide/item-types/index.html>`_ and `Composite types <../../../modeler-guide/composite-types/index.html>`_ are defined as classes and their properties as object properties or datatype properties.

 Command Line Arguments
 ----------------------